Identifying weak values with intrinsic dynamical properties in Modal theories: Intrinsic Bohmian dynamics as local-in-position weak values

-In this section we want to provide some practical examples of the utility of intrinsic properties to understand the unperturbed (i.e., backaction free) dynamics of quantum systems.
-A well known modal theory is Bohmian mechanics~\cite{bohm52,holland1995quantum,pladevall2019applied,durr13} which can be understood as a modal theory where the \textit{property state} $|g(t)\rangle \equiv |x(t)\rangle$ specifies the position of particles $g(t) \equiv x(t)$ at all times (without the need to introduce the measuring apparatus)~\cite{bub1996modal}.
-As it will be shown below, knowing the position of a particle without linking its value to the pointer of a measuring apparatus can solve many puzzling definitions such as for example the time spent by a particle to go from one place to another.
-This information is required to evaluate the transit and dwell times, but it is also necessary to define spatial distributions of some relevant quantities such as the (thermodynamic) work.
-Identically, when dealing with high frequency quantum electron transport, the existence of the position of particles independently of the measuring apparatus allows to know what is the contribution of electrons at different positions to the total (particle plus displacement) electrical current.
+The discussion about the internal consistencies of other Modal theories (see ~\cite{dieks2007probability}) is however not in the scope of this paper, and in the rest of the paper we will focus on showing the physical soundness and utility of the intrinsic Bohmian properties linked to local-in-position weak values.
+As it will be shown, the knowledge of the position of a particle without linking its value to the measuring pointer provides some advantageous framework to answer some puzzling questions for example the time spent by a quantum particle to go from one place to another.
+This information is required, e.g., to evaluate transit and dwell times, but it is also necessary to define spatial distributions of some relevant quantities such as the (thermodynamic) work.
+Identically, when dealing with high frequency quantum electron transport, the existence of the position of particles independently of the measuring apparatus allows to know what is the contribution of electrons (at different positions) to the total, particle plus displacement, electrical current.